Pseudo-Geber: Corpus

 Being the clearest expression of alchemical theory and laboratory directions available until then—in a field where mysticism, secrecy, and obscurity were the usual rule—pseudo-Geber's books were widely read and influential among European alchemists.

 The Summa Perfectionis in particular was one of the most widely read alchemy books in western Europe in the late medieval period.

 Its author assumed that all metals are composed of unified sulfur and mercury corpuscles and gave detailed descriptions of metallic properties in those terms.

 The use of an elixir for transmuting base metals into gold is explained (see philosopher's stone) and a lengthy defense is given defending alchemy against the charge that transmutation of metals was impossible.

 The practical directions for laboratory procedures were so clear that it is obvious the author was familiar with many chemical operations.
 It contains early recipes for producing mineral acids.
 It was not equaled in chemistry until the 16th century writings of chemist Vannoccio Biringuccio, mineralogist Georgius Agricola and assayer Lazarus Ercker.

 The next three books on the list above are shorter and are, to a substantial degree, condensations of the material in the Summa Perfectionis.

 Two further works, Testamentum Geberi and Alchemia Geberi, are "absolutely spurious, being of a later date [than the other four]", as Marcellin Berthelot put it, and they are usually not included as part of the pseudo-Geber corpus.

 Their author is not the same as the others, but it is not certain that the first four have the same author either.

-De inventione veritatis has the earliest known recipe for the preparation of nitric acid.
+De inventione veritatis has the earliest known recipe for the preparation of nitric acid (aqua fortis).